andyferris/Dictionaries.jl/README.md

  * `issettable(::AbstractDictionary)` (returning `true`)
  * `setindex!(dict::AbstractDictionary{I, T}, ::T, ::I}` (returning `dict`)
- * A constructor `MyDictionary(undef::UndefInitializer, indices)` returning a dictionary with the given `indices` and unitialized values.

 The `issettable` function is a trait function that indicate whether an `AbstractDictionary` supports `setindex!`.